-Ficheall.ie was founded by a group of primary school teachers and principals who witnessed first-hand the social and cognitive benefits chess had for their students.
+Ficheall.ie was founded in September 2017 by a group of primary school teachers and principals who witnessed first-hand the social, cognitive and mental-fitness benefits chess had for their students.

-Teachers and principals involved in Ficheall.ie have observed how children have been enabled to develop patience, impulse control, and simple social skills such as shaking hands before and after a game, not gloating after a win and making conversation, all through playing chess.
+Teachers and principals involved in Ficheall.ie have observed how children have been enabled to develop patience, impulse control, resilience, accepting of feedback, development of a growth mindset and simple social skills such as shaking hands before and after a game, not gloating after a win and making conversation, all through playing chess.

 The social benefits of playing chess for children are well documented and include:

 - Learning to win with grace and accept losses.
 Chess etiquette promotes good sportsmanship.